-Burger King has Fantastic Vegan Options in the USA as of 2022, with many options during any time of the day – the only downside is the vegan options are often pricier than the non-vegan versions, which is quite bothersome.
+Burger King has Fantastic Vegan Options with many menu items during any time of the day – the only downside is the vegan options are often pricier than the non-vegan versions, which is quite bothersome.

 However, keep in mind many of the vegan options Burger King has currently must be “veganized” by removing certain elements from them — such as the mayo that comes by default on the Impossible Whopper (vegan whopper).
-They are probably not going to get to the level of Slutty Vegan, but still, they are seemingly moving in the right direction.
+According to Burger King, the french fries are vegan, so you can safely add it to your menu.

 - French Toast Sticks

 - Oatmeal (specify to be cooked with water, ask for maple syrup for topping)

 - Iced Coffee (Black, specify no cream/milk)

 Unfortunately, Burger King’s Impossible Croissan’wich isn’t cruelty-free and cannot be made vegan-friendly unless you simply order the patty by itself — this is because the croissant it’s on is not vegan-friendly as well as they put eggs/cheese on it